Liverpool is an excellent choice for a long weekend – the nightlife is varied, the pubs are lively and the city’s museums are world class.

 Things To Do Before The Match

-If you arrive on the Thursday then you’ll find plenty to do in Liverpool before the match kicks off – making it possible to explore your pick of the city’s seven national museums, which includes the northern branch of the Tate at Albert Dock and the splendid Walker Art Gallery whose substantial collection ranges from the 13th century to the present day.
+If you arrive on the Thursday then you’ll find plenty to do in Liverpool before the match kicks off over the weekend making it possible to explore your pick of the city’s seven national museums, which includes the northern branch of the Tate at Albert Dock and the splendid Walker Art Gallery whose substantial collection ranges from the 13th century to the present day.

 Whilst walking through the centre of the city you’ll stumble across an intriguing relic in the form of Church of Saint Luke – a church that was gutted during the World War II – leaving what is now a sombre though exceptionally beautiful 19th century façade, which stands in memorial to the victims of the bombing that left the church in its current state.